 very easily.
 One cup of each of them equals one cup of sugar in

 sweetness.
-EZ-Sweetz, Lo Han Sweet and Stevia powder are used in much
+Lo Han Sweet and Stevia powder are used in much

 smaller amounts to get a similar sweetening effect.
 The recipes will